Hiram Scott College

 Hiram Scott College still has a strong alumni association with an Internet presence.
 There is also a book entitled The Hiram Scott College, written by former president Dr. Anthony Marinaccio.

 In 1964 Parsons College in Fairfield, IA was experiencing great success by using what came to be known as the Roberts Model of higher education, named for Parsons president Millard Roberts.
 Hiram Scott College was one of a group of new schools, based on that model.
 Founded in 1964, it was seen as a promising business venture for the town of Scottsbluff, NE, (population 14,000).
-Business people raised capital to fund the school and began recruited students in the East.
-They believed that operating costs would be covered by tuition.
+Business people raised capital to fund the school, believing that operating costs would be covered by tuition.
+The school began recruiting students in the East.

 Promising a full range of programs leading to B.A and B.S. degrees, the college opened in fall 1965 with 521 students—218 from the Pennsylvania-New jersey-New York area.
 Enrollment quickly reached 1500 but began to fall off as students sought more curriculum choices.
 By 1970 H.S.C. discovered that tuition could not keep up with recruiting and operating costs.
 In December 1970 enrollment had fallen to 642 and a third of the faculty were let go.
 Ultimately the college went bankrupt and closed in July 1971.